nmarsha3/CA-simulator/README.md

 Things to do:
 - Create format to represent the Cellular Automata
-- Be able to read in the CAs from the above format and parse the input to udnerstand it
+- Be able to read in the CAs from the above format and parse the input to understand it
 - Simulate the automata
 - Create a visual representation of that simulation